RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 a web development environment in linux.
 <!--excerpt-->

-Disclaimer: i haven't tried PHP in linux yet but when i do i will update this post.
+<a href="http://dominicm.com/?s=php">If you want to setup PHP in Arch Linux, Check this guy blog</a>

 <br />